ms-iot/content/en-US/win10/LightningProviders.md

 ##Runtime Requirements

-###Windows IoT Core Insider Preview required
+###Windows IoT Core Fall Update required
-Lightning providers support is currently included only in the Insider Preview builds for Windows IoT Core.
+Lightning providers support is currently included in the Fall Update builds for Windows IoT Core.
 You can download a Windows 10 IoT Core image from our [downloads page]({{site.baseurl}}/{{page.lang}}/Downloads.htm ).
 Click on "Download Insider Preview" for your device type.

-### Direct Memory Mapped driver enabled
+### Direct Memory Mapped driver must be enabled

 The APIs in the Lightning Provider library require the Lightning Direct Memory Mapped driver to be enabled on the target device.
 Both Raspberry Pi2 and MinnowBoard Max have the driver available, but not enabled by default.